9 Unique Spots in Gothenburg (Göteborg), Sweden

 Several cruises set sail from Lilla Bommen, the characteristic landmark in central Göteborg.

-Located a bit north of Göteborg, in Kungälv, another historically important construction stands atop a bluff, overlooking the surrounding area.
+Located a bit north of Göteborg, in Kungälv, another historically significant construction stands atop a bluff, overlooking the surrounding area.

-The medieval construction was initiated in 1308 under King Haakon V Magnusson, who was king of Norway 1299-1319.
+The medieval construction was initiated in 1308 under King Haakon V Magnusson, king of Norway from 1299 to 1319.
 He was also the king who constructed Akershus Fortress in Norway.
-At the time Bohus Fortress was seemingly Norway’s strongest fortress, and it was not very accessible to conquer.
-According to historical sources it was besieged 14 times, but never captured.
+At the time, the Bohus Fortress was seemingly Norway’s most powerful – and it was not very accessible to conquer.
+According to historical sources, it was besieged 14 times but never captured.

-In its heyday it was an imposing construction including a continuous 3-metre thick surrounding wall (8.5-13.5 metres high) with four corner towers and a drawbridge.
-It is believed that it contained the ‘Kings hall’, the castle commander’s residence, a chapel, a guardroom, barracks and of course a kitchen.
+In its heyday, it was an imposing construction, including a continuous 3-metre thick surrounding wall (8.5-13.5 metres high) with four corner towers and a drawbridge.
+It is believed to have contained the ‘Kings hall’, the castle commander’s residence, a chapel, a guardroom, barracks, and of course a kitchen.

-During the Northern Seven Years’ War (1563–1570) the Fortress was severely damaged in 1566, when 250 Swedish soldiers managed to storm one of the towers.
-As a defending manoeuvre the Norwegians then blew up the ammunition stores, hereby defeating the Swedes.
+During the Northern Seven Years’ War (1563–1570), the Fortress was severely damaged in 1566 when 250 Swedish soldiers managed to storm one of the towers.
+As a defending manoeuvre, the Norwegians blew up the ammunition stores – hereby defeating the Swedes.

 Anyway, a hundred years later, under the terms of the Treaty of Roskilde in 1658, Denmark–Norway finally ceded Bohuslän and Bohus Fortress.